MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/resources/index.md

 ---
-title: View page resources
+title: View the resource files that make up a webpage
-description: Organize resources by frame, domain, type, or other criteria.
+description: Browse and inspect the resource files that make up a webpage, and filter them by file type, frame, domain, or other criteria.
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual